Website Architecture vs. Web Design – What Comes First?

 Website architecture refers to the funnel that leads your customers from a page, to a point of interest, like a “buy now” button, or an email subscription form.
 It refers to the function of your website and its webpages.
 It does not refer to the colors on your website or your CSS stylesheet, but the actual structure of your website and its purpose.

 Speaking of SEO, websites built with Google in mind attract visitors and convert them to new audience members.
-Your ability to capture traffic from search should be one of, if not your most important priorities.
+Your ability to capture traffic from search should be one of your most important priorities.
 Structurally, sites that are true content marketing machines use keyword research to anchor their website architecture.
 Primary Keywords become Topic Pages and Secondary Keywords become Tag Pages.
-Keywords are targeted carefully and are used on a daily basis in headlines, subheads, body copy, URLs, meta data fields, free report titles and internal links.
+Keywords are targeted carefully and are used on a daily basis in headlines, subheads, body copy, URLs, meta data fields, free report titles, and internal links.

 Additionally, we’re talking about conversion architecture.
-Micro elements like Order-Forms-in-Editorial (OFIE’s) and Floaters convert website visitors into subscribers or and buyers.
-These elements of conversion architecture are built into the outline of the website and their funnels are defined beforehand.
+Micro elements like Order-Forms-in-Editorial (OFIEs) and Floaters convert website visitors into subscribers and/or buyers.
+These elements of conversion architecture are built into the outline of the website and their funnels are defined beforehand:

-- OFIE (Order form in editorial): An OFIE is an embedded subscription form that appears on web pages either to order a product or service, or more likely to sign up for an email newsletter.
+- OFIE (Order form in editorial): An OFIE is an embedded subscription form that appears on web pages either to order a product or service, or more often to sign up for a free email newsletter.

 - OFIN (Order form in navigation): These online order forms appear in the navigation panels of a website.
 The customer/end user fills them out to order a product or service or to sign up for an email newsletter.